fhellwig/process-runner/README.md

 ```

 If the optional `onChange` callback function is specified, it is called as `onChange(filename)` when a file is changed.
 The return value of the `watch()` method is the promise returned by `start()`.

+## `NodeProcess.waitForInterrupt()`

+This static method creates a [readline](https://nodejs.org/api/readline.html#readline_readline_createinterface_options) interface and waits for a `SIGINT` signal.
+The returned promise is resolved once the signal is received.
+This is an alternative to using process-level signal handler as it prevents the `SIGINT` signal from being propogated to any child process thereby allowing for a graceful shutdown of each child process.
+Please see the example above for usage.

 # License